-Hunter Yurachek joined the University of Houston Athletics Department as the Associate Vice President and Chief Operating Officer for Intercollegiate Athletics in February of 2014.
+Hunter Yurachek was named Vice President of Intercollegiate Athletics at the University of Houston on April 28, 2015.
+Yurachek joined the University of Houston Athletics Department as the Associate Vice President and Chief Operating Officer for Intercollegiate Athletics in February of 2014.

-In his role at Houston, Yurachek provides the Vice President for Intercollegiate Athletics day-to-day support in the oversight of NCAA Division I intercollegiate sports program comprising of 17 varsity sports programs, 425 student-athletes, 175 employees and a $40 million operational budget.
+In his role at Houston, Yurachek oversees an NCAA Division I intercollegiate sports program comprising of 17 varsity sports programs, 425 student-athletes, 175 employees and a $40 million operational budget.

-Named by Chancellor Dr. Renu Khator as Chair for campus-wide steering committee established to oversee the grand opening events for the $120 million TDECU Stadium, Yurachek assists Vice President for Intercollegiate Athletics and Cougar Pride staff in the cultivation, solicitation and securing of a 10-year, $15,000,000-naming rights agreement for TDECU Stadium with the per year value currently ranking in the top ten nationally for collegiate venue naming rights agreements.
+Named by Chancellor Dr. Renu Khator as Chair for a campus-wide steering committee established to oversee the grand opening events for the $120 million TDECU Stadium, Yurachek assisted in the cultivation, solicitation and securing of a 10-year, $15,000,000-naming rights agreement for TDECU Stadium with the per year value currently ranking in the top ten nationally for collegiate venue naming rights agreements.

-Yurachek assisted Mack Rhoades in the national search and hiring of football and men and women’s basketball head coaches while overseeing the development and implementation of a $500,000 remodeling project to the men and women’s basketball locker rooms.
+Yurachek was instrumental in the national search and hiring of football and men and women’s basketball head coaches while overseeing the development and implementation of a $500,000 remodeling project to the men and women’s basketball locker rooms.

 Yurachek came to Houston after serving four years as Director of Athletics at Coastal Carolina University where he oversaw a department featuring 18 men's and women's NCAA Division I sport programs.
 A testament of his vision, Yurachek was named the 2014 Under Armour FCS Athletic Director of the Year in May of 2014.